-The Company's capital resources include existing cash and cash equivalents of \$59,759 and trade and other receivables of \$625,325.
-As at the current date the cash position is approximately \$12,000.
-Given the current global resource sector slowdown, management and board of directors have significantly reduced expenditures and is focusing primarily on sustainable development projects that benefit the community and maintain our presence in the project area.
+The Company's capital resources include existing cash and cash equivalents of \$350,611 and trade and other receivables of \$597,378.
+Given the current global resource sector slowdown, management and board of directors have significantly reduced expenditures and are focusing primarily on initiatives that benefit the community and maintain our presence in the project area.

 These consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assume that the Company will continue operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
-For the six months ended June 30, 2015, the Company incurred a net loss of \$0.4 million and as at June 30, 2015, has \$ 29.96 million cumulative losses since inception.
+For the nine months ended September 30, 2015, the Company incurred a net loss of \$655,237 and as at September 30, 2015, has \$30.2 million cumulative losses since inception.